 - Authentic Indigenous art and craft pieces from Spirit of the Lake Native Boutique or Syilx Trail Gift Store and Gallery.

-- An original piece of artwork, like View from Knox by Sarah Lewke, Down the Lake by Cynthia Gunsinger, or Good Adventure by Sara Gagnon
+- An original piece of artwork, like View from Knox by Sarah Lewke, Equinox by Ban Draoi Studios, or Good Adventure by Sara Gagnon

 - A membership to the Kelowna Art Gallery.